-If you wonder where a real digital native started: Chances are high the answer is the Commodore 64.
-A 320 x 200 pixel screen, 16 colors, 8-bit CPU.
-One of the so-called DTP programs was Printfox and this is where my digital journey started.
+If you ask me where a *true* digital native started, I'd say it's the glorious Commodore C64.
+320x200-pixel screen, 16 colors, 8-bit CPU.
+And this is where my digital journey started.
 It was 1986, I was ten years old and highly addicted to the digital world's blessing of accurate creation and limitless reproduction.
-The Commodore Amiga followed and I started working on projects like "demos" and games after school.
+An Amiga 500 followed and I started to work on 4-track music and pixel graphics for "demos" and games after school.

 Late 90s I started to study graphic design, moved to Munich, co-founded the internet startup "hybris" and joined the local drum'n'bass scene (7ohm).
 I opened and closed a streetart onlineshop (subnormals), spent some time experimenting with generative art (the Gonzos), programmed a few live vj projects with good old Flash and Processing and finally ended up with my design studio SNK (schoene neue kinder), a record label (Brave & Dizzy) and two beautiful kids.